As Fast As Possible

 The Cherry MX Brown, Razer Orange, and Romer-G tactile switches are the perfect middle-ground for most people as they offer balanced performance.
 The reset and the actuation points are close together while the keys are light allowing for a responsive gameplay as well as a very enjoyable typing experience.

 Mechanical keyboards are simply better for gaming and typing in general; plus, they are more durable and versatile as opposed to the standard membrane keyboards and nowadays, there are many affordable budget models available as well.
-Just make sure that you get the right type of mechanical switches for your preference.
+Just make sure that you get the right type of mechanical switches for your needs.

 Rob is a software engineer with a Bachelor’s degree from the University of Denver.
 He now works full-time on writing for DisplayNinja while coding his own projects on the side.